 If your chimney crown is severely worn, has pieces missing, or is lacking structural integrity, it might be best to replace it with a new concrete crown.
 We can build a new crown for your chimney with durable concrete and a design that will direct water away from the bricks and mortar and keep your chimney as dry as possible.

 If you notice that your chimney’s mortar is cracked or deteriorating, tuckpointing can help prevent further damage.
-Tuckpointing involves scraping out damaged mortar and replacing it with new mortar to restore the original condition of your chimney.
+Tuckpointing involves scraping out the damaged mortar and replacing it with new mortar to restore the original condition of your chimney.
 We will expertly match your existing mortar, so you won't notice where the mortar was replaced.

 If you have loose bricks or stones or cracks in your mortar, our trained technicians will inspect your chimney and recommend the best solution to ensure it is functioning safely and looks beautiful.

-If only a few bricks are cracked or spalling (breaking off in fragments), they can typically be replaced.
+If only a few bricks are cracked or spalling (breaking off into fragments), they can typically be replaced.
 If your chimney has become too damaged, we will likely need to partially or completely tear down and rebuild the structure.
-With any chimney rebuild we try to use any existing bricks that are still in good condition.
+With any chimney rebuild, we try to use any existing bricks that are still in good condition.
 When you hire us to restore or rebuild your chimney, you can be sure that all work will be completed in accordance with state and local building codes.

 If you have issues with smoke or drafts in your home, we can inspect your chimney and determine if your fireplace damper needs replacing.
 A damaged or improperly installed fireplace damper can reduce your home's comfort and energy efficiency, letting heated and cooled air escape up and out your chimney flue.
 A damaged damper can also let in water and moisture, which can cause cracks in the mortar and other serious problems.
 We can inspect your chimney damper and make sure it's working like it should.
 If your damper isn't functioning like it should, we can install a new one.